- A top-level guide to data lakes

 There are also other alternatives to consider, including data lakes and large-scale databases.

 Traditional databases can’t provide analytic services, but they can hold a large amount of data.
-You can partner with external analytics tools, like Tableau, Microsoft Power BI, Looker, or Sigma to help make business decisions.
+You can pair them with external analytics tools, like Tableau, Microsoft Power BI, Looker, or Sigma to help make business decisions.
 On a smaller scale, data from traditional databases might be used to export data to spreadsheet tools like Microsoft Excel and Google Sheets, or to custom Python scripts.

 When data storage is the only requirement of a company, traditional databases are the preferred storage mechanisms.

 The purpose of a transactional database is to store data for transactional processing.
 It holds data from a single source and focuses on storing real-time streaming data.
 It’s generally used for continuous read-and-write operations and falls under the category of OLTP systems.